 With so much BRCA doom and gloom, there is research to brighten the horizon.
 Organizations like HeritX are determined to prevent inherited cancer.
 Since the writing of this post, HeritX, changed their name to Cancer Prevention Initiative (CPI)

-HeritX is not just worrying about BRCA-related cancers, they are working on preventing them.
+CPI is not just worrying about BRCA-related cancers, they are working on preventing them.
 The founders are either closely connected with a BRCA positive person or a mutation carrier themselves; thus, they are fully invested.

-“Our words have power, but our actions shape our lives.” ~Rachel Hollis
+Our words have power, but our actions shape our lives. ~Rachel Hollis